Language shift: United States

 Although English has been the majority language in the United States since independence in 1776, hundreds of aboriginal languages were spoken before western European settlement.
 French was once the main language in Louisiana, Missouri, and areas along the border with Quebec, but the speaking has dwindled after new waves of migration and the rise of English as a lingua franca.
 Californio Spanish became a minority language during the California Gold Rush; it has largely been overtaken by English and Mexican Spanish, surviving mainly as a prestige dialect in Northern and Central California.
 German was once the main language in large areas of the Great Plains and Pennsylvania, but it was suppressed by anti-German sentiment during the First World War.
+But contemporary English is widely used in the United States, and so many years of development have created the growth of English in the region.

 Vietnam

 Since the fall of Saigon at the end of the Vietnam War in 1975, French has declined heavily in Vietnam from being a government language and primary language of education in South Vietnam to being a minority language limited to the elite classes and elderly population.
 Today, French is spoken fluently by less than 1% of the Vietnamese population.
 The language shift from French to Vietnamese occurred earlier in the north due to Viet Minh and later communist policies enforcing Vietnamese as the language of politics and education.
 However, since the late 1990s, there has been a minor revival of French in Vietnam.